wp-plugins/wp-members/README.md

 ## Usage Information ##

-Keep in mind that the branch here is a development branch, so it should be tested prior to loading to a production site
+Keep in mind that the branch here is a development branch, so it should be tested prior to loading to a production site.

-If you are looking for a production ready version of the plugin, use the 3.0.0.3 version hosted here: http://wordpress.org/extend/plugins/wp-members/
+If you are looking for a production ready version of the plugin, use the version hosted here: http://wordpress.org/extend/plugins/wp-members/